 Nutrition Info (Approximate Values)

-This Kaddu ki Kheer post from the blog archives first published on October 2015 has been updated and republished on December 2022.
+This Kaddu ki Kheer recipe from the blog archives first published on October 2015 has been updated and republished on October 2023.

 Hello can I use white pumpkin for this recipe?.
-T
+Thanks.

 Yes, you can try.
 But I would suggest to peel and grate the white pumpkin.
 Since the pumpkin is grated, you don’t need to cook it in a pressure cooker.
 After adding cashews, to ghee or oil, add the grated white pumpkin and sauté for a few minutes on low heat.
 Then add milk and follow the recipe.
 Note that you will need to add more sugar as white pumpkin is not sweet.